gcalderone/Gnuplot.jl/docs/src/terminals.md

 ## Interactive terminals (`wxt` and `qt`)
 The multiplatform `wxt` and `qt` terminals are among the most widely used ones for their nicely looking outputs on display and for their interactive capabilities.

-You may set them as terminal with:
+You may use such terminals with:
 ```
-"set term wxt size 800,600"
+Gnuplot.options.term = "wxt size 800,600"
 ```
 or
 ```
-"set term qt  size 800,600"
+Gnuplot.options.term = "qt  size 800,600"
 ```
 (the `size 800,600` is optional and can be omitted).